libxkbcommon 1.13.0

 XKB_EXPORT xkb_keycode_t xkb_event_get_keycode ( const struct xkb_event event)

-Get the keycode associated to a state event of type XKB_EVENT_TYPE_KEY_DOWN or XKB_EVENT_TYPE_KEY_UP.
+Get the keycode associated to a state event of type XKB_EVENT_TYPE_KEY_DOWN, XKB_EVENT_TYPE_KEY_REPEATED or XKB_EVENT_TYPE_KEY_UP.

 Parameters